What is a Roast?

 Opening Line Examples

-3. “Welcome to the roast of [Roastee’s Name], the only woman I know who considers a trip to the grocery store as ‘traveling abroad.’
+- “Welcome to the roast of [Roastee’s Name], the only woman I know who packs for a picnic like she’s traveling abroad.

 What to Say: Target Behaviors, Quirks & Habits